SystemsGenetics/FUNC-E/README.md

   --ecut 0.01  \
   --preset high
 ```
+Additionally, the --ecut option provides a p-value cutoff for enrichment, the --preset option provides a level of stringency for clustering of enriched terms, and the --outprefix provides the a prefix which is added to every output file created by this script.

 # Installation
 Before using FUNC-E the [R] (https://cran.r-project.org/) software must also be installed.
 Addittionally, the following Perl modules must also be installed: